zhwm/SharePro_coloc/README.md

 Example input files are included in the [dat](dat/) directory.

-SharePro takes in a summary file with path to z-score files and LD files, z-scores files, LD files as inputs.
+SharePro takes in a summary file as well as z-scores files and LD files as inputs.

-1. **a summary file** contains two mandatory columns: names of z-score file and ld files.
+1. The **summary file** contains two mandatory columns: names of z-score files and ld files.
 Multiple files are allowed and should be separated by comma.
 An example can be found at [dat/BMD_RSPO3.zld](dat/BMD_RSPO3.zld).

-2. **zscore files** that contain two mandatory columns: variant IDs and z-scores.
-Here are examples for [BMD](dat/BMD_SH.txt) and [RSPO3](dat/RSPO3_SH.txt) pQTL zscore files.
+2. The **zscore files** contain two mandatory columns: variant IDs and z-scores.
+Here are examples for [BMD](dat/BMD_SH.txt) GWAS and [RSPO3](dat/RSPO3_SH.txt) pQTL zscore files.

-3. **LD files** that contain correlation coefficient matrix. **Please make sure the REF/ALT alleles used in calculating LD are the same as the GWAS study!!** An example can be found at [dat/RSPO3.ld](dat/RSPO3.ld) and a working script for matching raw GWAS summary statistics and PLINK bim file is provided [here](match_bim_ss.py).
+3. The **LD files** contain Pearson correlation between variants. **Please make sure the REF/ALT alleles used in calculating LD are the same as the GWAS study!!** An example can be found at [dat/RSPO3.ld](dat/RSPO3.ld) and a working script for matching raw GWAS summary statistics and PLINK bim file is [provided](match_bim_ss.py).

 ## Usage examples

-Here we use the colocalization analysis of a cis RSPO3 pQTL locus and eBMD GWAS locus as an example.
-In the [dat/](dat/) folder we have provided all files needed to run this example.
+We use the colocalization analysis of a RSPO3 cis-pQTL and eBMD GWAS as an example.
+The [dat/](dat/) folder contains all files required for this example.
 If you want to learn more about this locus, please refer to the [analysis repo](https://github.com/zhwm/SharePro_coloc_analysis/tree/main/dat).

-Here we use `--zld` to indicate path to the summary file and `--zdir` to indicate path to zscore files.
+We use `--zld` to indicate the path to the summary file and `--zdir` to indicate the path to the zscore files.
-Additionally, we specify the sample sizes of both the eBMD GWAS study and RSPO3 pQTL study with `--N`.
+Additionally, we can specify the sample sizes of the eBMD GWAS study and RSPO3 pQTL study with `--N`.
-We use `--save` to specify path to save result and `--prefix` to specify prefix of output files.
-We set the max number of causal signals as 10 with `--K`.
+Next, we specify path to save results with `--save` and use `--prefix` to specify prefix of output files.
+The max number of causal signals is set to 10 using `--K`.

 ```
-python3 sharepro_loc.py \
+python sharepro_loc.py \
 --zld dat/BMD_RSPO3.zld \
 --zdir dat \
 --N 426824 10708 \